 She’s 81, He’s 22: Long-Distance Friends Finally Meet in Person

-Amidst war, presidential misfires and sexual harassment claims, the biggest story making the rounds late last week was the simple feel-good story about friendship from the New York Times.
+Amidst war, presidential misfires and sexual harassment claims, the biggest story making the rounds last December was the simple feel-good story about friendship from the New York Times.

 It all started back in July when 22-year-old aspiring rapper Spencer Sleyon embarked on an unlikely long-distance friendship with 81-year-old Florida retiree Rosalind “Roz” Guttman.
 The pair had developed a friendly rivalry while playing more than 300 games of the crossword-style app, Words with Friends.
 After exchanging a few messages back and forth, Sleyon offhandedly mentioned his desire to move to New York to pursue his music career.
 According to the New York Times, Guttman said: “Whatever you want, just go grab it.”
 So, he did.
 When Amy Butler, a senior minister at Riverside Church in Manhattan and mom of one of Sleyon’s friends, got wind of the story, she arranged for the two to meet in Florida.

 “It was more beautiful than I could have even imagined,” she to told the New York Times of the emotional encounter.
 “There was no hint of awkwardness.
 It was like they were magnetically drawn to each other.”